Juniper/contrail-container-builder/README.md

 ~~26.
 Add synchronization for containers (supposedly Cassandra and Zookeeper for controller should be run before contrail containers)~~

 27. Remove contrail-config section from yaml and remove all its remaining usages
+28. Add comments to each entrypoint.sh for interface ENV variables